Richie D'Horsie

-Ricardo Reyes (September 13, 1956 – April 17, 2015), professionally known as Richie D'Horsie (/tl/; formerly Ritchie Kabayo), was a Filipino actor and comedian.
+Richard Reyes (September 13, 1956 – April 17, 2015), professionally known as Richie D' Horsie (/tl/), was a Filipino actor and comedian.

 Early life

 Reyes was born in Manila, Philippines on September 13, 1956.

 Career

 Reyes rose to fame as a sidekick to the comedy trio Tito, Vic and Joey.
 He made his television debut on Discorama.
 The comedian also became part of Iskul Bukol in 1978 and joined Eat Bulaga! in 1979.
 He was also in T.O.D.A.S.: Television's Outrageously Delightful All-Star Show from 1981 to 1986.

 Pepsi Paloma gang rape case

 Pepsi Paloma, who was 15 at the time, accused Reyes and fellow comedians Vic Sotto and Joey de Leon of gang raping and taking photos of her on June 21, 1982, in a room at the Sulo Hotel in Quezon City.
 On July 31, Paloma's manager Rey dela Cruz lodged a formal complaint with Defense Minister Juan Ponce Enrile.
 On August 18, 1982, Paloma filed charges of rape and acts of lasciviousness against the three television personalities before the Quezon City fiscal's office.
 The crime of rape at the time, carried the death penalty in the Philippines, and to prevent his brother and his cohorts from being sent to the electric chair, Tito Sotto quickly went to see Paloma while she was still securing the services of Atty.
 Rene Cayetano.
 According to Paloma, Tito Sotto coerced her into signing an "Affidavit of Desistance" to drop the rape charges against his brother and cohorts—Tito Sotto had allegedly placed a pistol on the table in front of Paloma when he went to talk to her.

 In exchange for the dismissal of the charges of rape, Vic Sotto, de Leon and he issued a public apology to Paloma stating:

 "We hope that you will not allow the error we have committed against you to stand as a stumbling block to that future which we all look forward to.
 We therefore ask you to find it in your heart to pardon us for the wrong which we have done against you."

 Three years later, Paloma was found dead in an apparent suicide.
 Dela Cruz was murdered years later.